-I recommend doing two short sets of couples portraits- one either right before or right after the ceremony, and one right before sunset.
+I actually recommend doing two sets of couples portraits- one either right before or right after the ceremony, and one right before sunset.
 In my experience, this is just the best way to get the most out of your wedding day portraits.
 If it’s not possible to break them up into two 20-30 minute sets (sunset might be too early, or your timeline might just not work for it) then we can do them all in one set.

 - LIGHTING: I’m all about capturing the mood and ambiance of your wedding in a natural way, without influencing things, as much as I can.
 When I have a choice, I prefer using the available light already in the space, and one or two small flashes (if needed).
 I don’t like lugging around a bunch of lighting equipment, and it also helps me to blend in better.
 Besides, guests act way more natural around me if I’m not carrying around a bunch of lighting equipment. :)

 - For receptions that are outside, please make sure there is enough light.
 If you want that dark, moody, romantic ambiance string lights, candles, and lanterns are wonderful, and provide a soft, warm glow.

 - DINNER: It’s so important that I drink enough water and eat on the day of a wedding.
 I burn a ton of calories!
 I always bring my own water and make sure I’m hydrated, but it’s usually not possible for me to bring my own food.
 I really appreciate being served the same meal as your guests!
 It’s ideal for me to be served as soon as dinner begins so that I can eat quickly while guests are eating and be done in time for any toasts or dances that might happen during or at the end of dinner.